custafo/-custafo/README.md

 Hello World!

 My name is Gustavo Pereira.
-I study Computer Science and I'm a beginner in the dev world, trying my best tho.
+I am a Computer Science student and a beginner in the dev world, trying my best tho.
-Hope we can be friends or coworkers! :D <3
+Hope we can be friends or coworkers! :D

 Currently I'm only used to Java, but I'm planning to go through C# and JavaScript.